paolokappa/wazuh-siem-rules/README.md

 ## 🎯 Overview

-This repository contains custom Wazuh SIEM rules and agent configurations for the **buonvicini.local** domain infrastructure.
+This repository contains custom Wazuh SIEM rules and agent configurations for enterprise infrastructure.
 It provides centralized management, version control, and automated synchronization for all Wazuh security configurations.

 ### Key Features
 - 🛡️ **Custom Security Rules**: Detection and whitelist rules for various threats and legitimate software